 Dr. Williams was afforded the opportunity to travel internationally to Haiti and Kenya.
 While in Haiti she conducted a workshop at Dr. Raoul Pierre-Louis Hospital with local women who experienced pregnancy loss and doctoral students.
 Her trip to Kenya provided her the opportunity to conduct a full-day workshop with community workers, loss moms, and their supporters in Bungoma County.

-Over the past two years Liam Lives Foundation successfully raised funds to purchase a Cuddle Cot to place in UF Health- Jacksonville and Baptist Medical Center South.
+Liam Lives Foundation successfully raised funds to purchase a Cuddle Cot to place in UF Health- Jacksonville and Baptist Medical Center South.
 The Cuddle Cot is a cooling system used to provide families, who have experienced early miscarriage and stillbirth, with the gift of time.
 The foundation’s goal is to place a Cuddle Cot in every Jacksonville area hospital.

 Dr. Williams hopes to use her personal experiences to increase awareness surrounding pregnancy loss and infant death and its impact on families.
 In 2019, Dr. Williams published her first book entitled Worth Fighting For a memoir